 If you struggled to sleep during the first lockdown, you might be worried about the same happening as a second wave comes.
 LED masks can help with this too, as Laura explains: “Near-infrared can offer improved sleep by helping to reset our circadian rhythm and increasing the sleep hormone, melatonin."

 "It can boost serotonin, our happy hormone, and ignite pockets of nitric oxide, which is just as valuable as vitamin D and present in every single cell in the body.
 Nitric oxide increases blood flow and lowers blood pressure, so it also works as a destress hormone,” she adds.

 Place the adjustable straps around your head, tuck the charger into your pocket (or bra!) and you're good to go.
 The masks are timed to shut off after ten minutes.
 You don't feel any heat at all and you can wear it as you go about your business.
 The red light doesn't restrict you from reading, watching TV or working, Joanne Evans tells us.

 The Light Salon also offers an LED mask for the neck and decolletage £445, to heal, hydrate, and nourish the neck, chest, back and shoulders.
-Alternatively, as Joanne does, you can just place your face mask flat on your body if you've opted for a flexible mask such as the Facelite or the Boost.
+Alternatively, as Joanne does, you can just place your face mask flat on your body if you've opted for a flexible mask such as the Facelite or the Boost of Currentbody.
 These masks boost mood and immunity when you use them on other parts of the body, not just your face.
-But we find that nothing beats wearing it on your face on dark winter mornings.
+But we find that nothing beats wearing it on your face on gloomy mornings.

 Laura recommends using the mask three to five times a week for ten minutes, but to adjust this in line with your emotional wellbeing.
 Our Editorial Director Victoria Woodhall uses her Boost for morning meditation for 20 minutes a day.